-Rick Archer: welcome to Buddha at the gas pump.
+Rick: Welcome to Buddha at the gas pump.
 My name is Rick Archer.
-Buddha at the Gas Pump is an ongoing series of conversations with spiritually awakening.
-People have done over 550 of them now.
-And if this is new to you and you’d like to check out previous ones, please go to batgap.com – B A T G A P – and look under the past interviews menu.
+Buddha at the Gas Pump is an ongoing series of conversations with spiritually awakening people.
+I have done over 550 of them now, and if this is new to you and you’d like to check out previous ones, please go to Batgap.com B a T G a P. And look under the past interviews menu.

-So post Vietnam war, and unbeknownst to me, the Rhodesian Bush War was happening and have been going on for years and that they were actually sending out kind of calls for mercenaries to come help and with, for that, with the white government side of that, that war is a civil war.
-Three-way.
-And so he took me in, he drugged me.
+So post Vietnam War, and unbeknownst to me, the Rhodesian Bush war was happening and have been going on for years and that they were actually sending out kind of calls for mercenaries to come help and with, for that, with the white government side of that, a civil war, a three-way war.
+And so he took me and, he drugged me.

 And so I can’t really say, you know, details about the transport.
 It was near the Philadelphia airport, which is an international airport.
 And when I became conscious again, I had to reorient and figure out where I was.

-When I heard you tell your story.
-One is that it wasn’t clear to me what this guy’s motivation was in your book.
-Especially you give a very chilling account of what type of person he was, and you were able to see that just by looking at him.
+Rick: Okay.
+I have two questions already, based on what you’ve said.
+These are the main two questions that came up when I heard you tell your story.
+One is that it wasn’t clear to me what this guy’s motivation was.
+In your book especially you give a very chilling account of what type of person he was, and you were able to see that just by looking at him.
 And he proved to be that kind of person by kidnapping you like that.

-But if it was a pedophile, it seems like he never did that.
-At least not in your telling of it.
+But if he was a pedophile, it seems like he never did that, at least not in your telling of it.
 So that’s question number one.
 Why don’t you answer that before we go on to question number two?

 So one of the things that he said to me kind of, once we were over in Zimbabwe was kind of why can’t you be more like her?
 And, and so my theory is that maybe he had fathered a child over there and he felt he had, and he lost that child.
 So he felt that he had the right to just get, get another child.

-Rick Archer: So you were going to be his surrogate daughter or something
+Rick: So you were going to be his surrogate daughter or something

-Robin Landsong: something, because that was his big thing.
-Was I am your father.
+Robin: umhm, because that was his big thing, was I am your father.
+6:05

-Rick Archer: Huh.
+Rick: Huh.
 Okay.
-But it was a very twisted guy and the account in your book is much more detailed.
+But it was very twisted guy and the account in your book was much more detailed.
 And then the second question was that it was unclear to me how the heck he got you over there.
-He mentioned something about a duffel bag, but you know, you can’t carry it an eight-year-old in a duffel bag in, in your carry-on luggage.
+You mentioned something about a duffel bag, but you know, you can’t carry an eight year old in a duffel bag in, in your carry on luggage.

-And if you put someone in a, in the regular check through bags on an, on a long flight like that I should think he would have suffocated or, you know, had things had big suitcases thrown on top of you or something in
+And if you put someone in a, in the regular check through bags on, on a long flight like that I should think you would have suffocated or, you know, had things had big suitcases thrown on top of you or something in the baggage hold.

-Robin Landsong: the back of the, if people have questions.
-I don’t think he would’ve put me in the, in the cargo part either, so kind of the two possibilities are, remember it’s 1977.
+Robin: the back of the, if people have questions.
+I don’t think he would’ve put me in the, in the cargo part that either, so kind of the two possibilities are, remember it’s 1977.

 So blocked off that I couldn’t read him as easily as I could read other adults.
 And, and so what happened is I was just really surviving.
 I was, you know, on a military base, you know, in his, I don’t know if there were to be quarters and, and he was going and doing off, you know, doing his training during the day and coming back at night and abusing me.